What Assistance is Available?

 Sexual assault is a traumatic experience and many survivors find that psychological assistance is a very important part of the healing process.
 A counselor can assist you in understanding the various feelings you may be having as a result of your assault and help you work through these feelings.
 Talking things over provides reassurance and helps you sort things out.
-The Counseling Center (434.395.2409) also provides an excellent series of follow-up services to aid in the recovery process.
+Counseling And Psychological Services (434.395.2409) also provides an excellent series of follow-up services to aid in the recovery process.

 What are my rights?

 - The right to have present throughout the disciplinary process an advisor, which may also be a legal counsel

 - The right to remain present throughout the entire judicial hearing

 - The right to have access to existing campus mental health and victim support services